ROSbot XL - quick start

 will still be necessary.

 Now please connect your Jetson to the Internet using Wi-Fi.
-You can use GUI or the nmcli
+You can use the GUI or the nmcli

 tool (nmcli device wifi connect PLACE_YOUR_WIFI_SSID_HERE password PLACE_YOUR_WIFI_PASSWORD_HERE